DevKiddo/DeveloperKit/README.md

 DeveloperKit
 =================================

-Intro to Programming using Python taught by Kai Austin and Jimmy Gozal
+Intro to programming using Python taught by Kai Austin and Jimmy Gozal

 Le website: https://developerKit.github.io